retroelec/T-HMI-C64/README.md

 - JOY1: connected joystick can be used as a joystick in port 1
 - JOY2: connected joystick can be used as a joystick in port 2
 - LOAD: load a C64 program from SD card
-- RESET: reset C64
+- RESET: reset C64 emulator
+- PAUSE: pause emulation
-- OFF: switch off T-HMI development board
+- OFF: switch off development board

 #### DIV screen